Loading...

 Education

-RequiredSince September 1, 2023, both new and renewal applicants must complete a pre-commission training program prepared by the Alabama Probate Judges Association and the Alabama Law Institute.
-Training must be completed within 30 days after submitting the application.
-Accessible on the Alabama Probate Judges Association website.
+RequiredSince September 1, 2023, both new and renewal applicants must complete a pre-commission training program prepared by the Alabama Probate Judges Association and the Alabama Law Institute within 30 days of submitting the application.

 Online courses: Allowed